We found 7 internists who accept Health Net PPO near Washington, DC.

-Dr. Nicole Davarpanah sees patients in Washington, DC.
-Her medical specialty is general internal medicine.
-She takes Health Net insurance.
-Dr. Davarpanah attended medical school at Boston University School of Medicine.
+Dr. Nicole Davarpanah is a physician who specializes in general internal medicine.
+Dr. Davarpanah studied medicine at Boston University School of Medicine.
+She accepts Health Net insurance.
 In addition to English, she speaks Persian.

-Dr. John Dzundza specializes in general internal medicine.
+Dr. John Dzundza's specialty is general internal medicine.
+He takes Health Net, Anthem, and Blue Cross/Blue Shield, as well as other insurance carriers.
 Dr. Dzundza studied medicine at George Washington University School of Medicine and Health Sciences and Georgetown University School of Medicine.
-He honors Health Net, Anthem, Blue Cross/Blue Shield, and more.
 He speaks Spanish.

-Dr. James Welch specializes in general internal medicine.
-He is in-network for Anthem, Blue Cross/Blue Shield, and Western Health Advantage, in addition to other insurance carriers.
-Dr. Welch attended medical school at Georgetown University School of Medicine.
+Dr. James Welch is a general internist.
+Anthem, Blue Cross/Blue Shield, and Western Health Advantage are among the insurance carriers that Dr. Welch accepts.
+He studied medicine at Georgetown University School of Medicine.

-Dr. Madison Paddock's medical specialty is general internal medicine.
-She is a graduate of the University of Texas Medical School at Houston.
-She accepts several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Blue Shield.
-Dr. Paddock is affiliated with Inova Fairfax Hospital.
+Dr. Madison Paddock specializes in general internal medicine and practices in Washington, DC.
+She studied medicine at the University of Texas Medical School at Houston.
+Anthem, Blue Cross/Blue Shield, and Blue Shield are among the insurance carriers that Dr. Paddock honors.
+She is affiliated with Inova Fairfax Hospital.

 Conditions / Treatments

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.